MCSManager/MCSManager/README.md

 ## Runtime Environment

 MCSManager control panel can run on both Windows and Linux platforms without database or specific system configuration.
-As a light-weight control panel, you only need Node.js to run it.
+As a lightweight control panel, you only need Node.js to run it.

-Required Node.js version: 14.17.0 or above.
+Required Node.js version: **14.17.0** or above.

 <br />